michelcrypt4d4mus/pdfalyzer/README.md

     process_(regex_match)
 ```

-The representation of the PDF objects (e.g. `pdf_object` in the example above) is handled by [PyPDF2](https://github.com/py-pdf/PyPDF2) so for more details on what's going on there check out its documentation.

 ### Troubleshooting
 This tool is by no means complete.
 It was built to handle a specific use case which encompassed a small fraction of the many and varied types of information that can show up in a PDF.
 While it has been tested on a decent number of large and very complicated PDFs (500-5,000 page manuals from Adobe itself) I'm sure there are a whole bunch of edge cases that will trip up the code.